AgnostiqHQ/tutorials_covalent_pydata_2023/README.md

 A bare-minimum example of how to use Covalent to run a simple workflow.

 ## Distributed ML with Covalent and Dask
-- `2-tutorial-dask.ipynb`
+- ` 2-tutorial-remote-dask.ipynb`

-Using Covalent to submit jobs to a *remote* Dask cluster running on AWS.
+A triggered Covalent workflow that submits jobs to a *remote* Dask cluster running on AWS.

-### Setup Instructions

-- TODO:
-- TODO:
+**Setup Instructions**

+- see `terraform/tutorial-dask/README.md` for instructions.

 ## AI Image Generator for Wikipedia Articles
 - `3-tutorial-llm.ipynb`